State Bank (Minatare, NE)

 Cause Details

-Bank failed to open and examiner turned affairs over to the Guarantee Fund commission for liquidation.
+Bank failed to open and examiner turned affairs over to guarantee fund commission indicating insolvency/closure.

 Newspaper Excerpt